Game Design and Game Development in K-12 Education: A Pathway to STEM Success and Career Opportunities

 Summary

 Game development encompasses the technical creation of video games, including programming, art, and sound design, while game design focuses on the creative aspects such as storytelling, character development, and gameplay mechanics.
-Introducing game development in high school enhances students' STEM skills, promotes problem-solving and teamwork, and provides a foundation for diverse career paths in the video game industry and beyond.
-This educational approach equips students with valuable technical expertise, fosters early career exploration, and prepares them for future roles.
+Bringing game design and development into K–12 education strengthens STEM skills, builds problem-solving and collaboration, and introduces students to high-growth career pathways.
+With structured curriculum, industry-aligned tools like Unreal Engine, and certifications that validate skills, schools can turn students’ passion for games into real-world readiness.

-Introduction: Game Design and Game Development in K-12 Education: A Pathway to STEM Success and Career Opportunities
+Why Game Design and Game Development Belongs in K–12 Education

 What is Game Development?